 The Libraries extend borrowing privileges to spouses/partners and to children aged 16 and over; visit the Skillman Library Circulation desk for cards.
-Spouses/partners and children may borrow books for four weeks.
+Spouses/partners and children may borrow books for one academic year.

 Can I renew my books and DVDs over the web?